nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   - User may choose the sorting order (`sa/` for ascending order and `sd/` for descending order)
   - User may choose one attribute of task to sort the task list
   - Deadline of the task follows the format *DD-MM-YYYY hh:mm:ss*
-  - Task progress is a percentage value indicating how much of the task is done.
+  - Task progress is a percentage value indicating how much of the task is done
-  - Task Name can be any alphanumeric value (containing only alphabets and / or numbers).
+  - Task Name can be any alphanumeric value (containing only alphabets and / or numbers)

 Example: `sort sa/ td/` sorts the task list by task deadline in ascending order.
 Then the tasks on the top of the list are those with imminent deadlines.